clearlinux/telemetrics-backend/README.md

 implemented to add views without the need to make changes to the core of the application.
 To read more about [plugin view](/telemetryui/telemetryui/plugins/README.md) go to relevant documentation.

-## Special configuration

-### Configuring nginx for TLS

-The `sites_nginx.conf` config file is already enabled to accept TLS connections on port 443.
-However, you must install the X509 certificate chain and the certificate private key to a specific location before running `deploy.sh`.
-Both files should be in PEM format.
-Additional details on specific considerations can be found in the [nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).

-The certificate chain must be installed to `/etc/nginx/ssl/telemetry.cert.pem` and the private key installed to `/etc/nginx/ssl/telemetry.key.pem`.

-If the certificates are not preinstalled, the `deploy.sh` script will simply comment out TLS-related nginx configuration.
-Specifically, it will comment out the `listen 443 ssl`, `ssl_certificate`, `ssl_certificate_key`, `ssl_protocols`, and `ssl_ciphers` directives.

 ## Using the REST API